 Once you have configured your experiment, you will need to click on the "Start experiment" button.
 Once an experiment is started, experiment values are not allowed to be modified.
+You will also not be able to add or remove a variation.
 However, the distribution can still be modified.
 Requests from new devices will use the new distribution.
 Devices that have already an experiment assigned won't change.